Home care aide

 -

-Most paid family caregiver are required to complete 35 hours of training.
-After you apply with Consumer Direct WA, you’ll get details on how to sign up for your required paid training.
+Most paid family caregivers are required to complete 35 hours of training.
+After you apply with Consumer Direct Care Washington, you’ll get details on how to sign up for your required paid training.

-- 5 hour Orientation & Safety Training as part of your hiring tasks.
+- 5 hour Orientation & Safety Training completed as part of your hiring tasks.

 - After you're approved to work with CDWA, you'll get instructions on how to sign up for the 30-hour basic training from SEIU775 Benefits Group.

-- For more details on training requirements or possible exceptions check out this chart.
+- For more details on training requirements or possible exemptions check out this chart.

 Nursing assistant certified

-As a Nursing Assistant you could work in home care, in adult family homes, in assisted living facilities, in skilled nursing facilities, or in medical settings.
+As a Nursing Assistant you could work in home care, in adult family homes, in assisted living facilities, in skilled nursing facilities, or in healthcare settings.

 Training Requirements